 Strong concerns about the treatment of dementia patients

-They feel the problem is driven by falling cultural expectations about care homes; weï¿½re so used to shoddy and poorly-run services that weï¿½re willing to settle for mediocre instances in attempts to look after our elderly.
+They feel the problem is driven by falling cultural expectations about care homes; we're so used to shoddy and poorly-run services that we're willing to settle for mediocre instances in attempts to look after our elderly.

 Indeed, upon the polling of 2000 UK adults, many agreed that they would be 'scared' to move into a care home at the end of their lives and two-thirds felt the care sector itself is not doing enough to tackle abuse and improve standards.